dfinity/motoko/CI.md

 For every PR, the developer is told about performance changes relative to the merge point, via an continuously updated comment on the PR.

+**Implementation (external):**
+ * Steps in the Github Actoin calculates the correct merge base using `git-merge-base` (_not_ the latest version of the target branch) and passes the correct git revisions to the `./perf-delta.nix` nix derivation.
+ * Building that derivations compares metrics and generates a report.
+ * A Github Action updates the comment upon every new push to the PR.

 **Implementation (internal):**
  * Hydra calculates the correct merge base using `git-merge-base` (_not_ the latest version of the target branch) and passes a checkout of that revision